Skip to content

 Author

-Dr Peter Edwards is Director of Science Engagement at Durham University.
+Dr Peter Edwards is the former Director of Science Engagement at Durham University.

-His job is to bring the wonders of the universe to classrooms across the region.
+His job was to bring the wonders of the universe to classrooms across the region.
 As an astronomer, he’s more than happy to talk about the amazing discoveries that mankind is making.

 Peter Edwards is Director of Science Engagement at Durham University.